Doctor of Physical Therapy Degree

 Cecelia Sartor-Glittenberg, PT, PhD, NCS

 Director, Neurologic Physical Therapy Residency Program

 Read Bio Close

-Dr. Glittenberg has been a full-time faculty member of the ASHS Physical Therapy Department since 1996.
-SHe is an associate professor for the residential program as well as the Director of the Neurologic Physical Therapy Program.
-She received a Bachelor of Science degree in Literature, Science, and the Arts and a Certificate in Physical Therapy from the University of Michigan, Ann Arbor.
-She received a Masters of Science, with an emphasis in neurological physical therapy from Northwestern University, Chicago.
-Dr. Glittenberg received her PhD in Health Sciences, with a concentration in international health education and research, from Trident University International.
-She is a certified neurological clinical specialist of the American Physical Therapy Association and has extensive clinical and teaching experience in neurorehabilitation.
-Her primary teaching areas in the residential program are neurological assessment, rehabilitation and geriatrics.
-Her research interests are in the areas of attitudes toward individuals with disability, assessment and treatment of individuals with neurological conditions, falls prevention and management of fall-related injuries in older adults, and in healthy aging.
+Dr. Glittenberg has been a full-time faculty member of the ATSU physical therapy department since 1996.
+She is an associate professor for the residential program as well as the director of the ATSU neurologic physical therapy residency program.
+She received a bachelor of science degree in literature, science, and the arts and a certificate in physical therapy from the University of Michigan, Ann Arbor.
+She received a master of science, with an emphasis in neurological physical therapy from Northwestern University, Chicago.
+Dr. Glittenberg received her PhD in health sciences, with a concentration in international health education and research, from Trident University International.
+She is a certified neurological clinical specialist (NCS) of the American Physical Therapy Association and has extensive clinical and teaching experience in neurorehabilitation.
+She has received her certified exercise expert for aging adults (CEEAA) credential through the Academy of Geriatric Physical Therapy.
+Her primary teaching areas in the residential program are neurorehabilitation and geriatric physical therapy.
+Her research interests are in the areas of attitudes toward individuals with disability, outcome measures and interventions for individuals with neurological conditions, falls prevention, and healthy aging.

 Cheri Hodges, PT, DPT, MAppSc, OCS, FAAOMPT